 This is a photo of my setup during the calibration process, where the glass vial with the resistor is inserted into the calorimeter and sealed with a piece of foam, the internal body of the calorimeter is insulated from outside using the MDF wood layer, an inner layer of PU foam separating the MDF layer and most inner layer of aluminium.

-Obtaining The Baseline The original paper suggests doing a baseline calibration even if it was recorded during the calibration coefficient procedure, by doing so we eliminate any baseline drifts caused by a non-perfect balance between reference and sample vials.
+The original paper suggests doing a baseline calibration even if it was recorded during the calibration coefficient procedure, by doing so we eliminate any baseline drifts caused by a non-perfect balance between reference and sample vials.
 So we charge both vials with inert sample (in my case, Sand) and we measure a reading over a week or something.

 The calibration coefficient and the baseline were calculated using the calibration procedure explained in the prior section.